Marketing Is Changing Fast. Are You?

 Checklist: 8 Interview Questions You Must Ask Your Next Social Media Manager

 Your social media presence is too important to hand over to an under-qualified or unexperienced individual.
 You need someone who understands the potential of social media and the responsibility of being the voice of your brand.
 Our checklist will give you 8 revealing questions that expose your candidates’ social competence and capabilities and a rundown on the sort of answers to expect from top performing social media marketers.
 Download now

 Contract Staffing FAQs

 Question: Why would I choose staffing over making a full-time hire?

 Answer: Marketing is changing at a rapid rate, and predicting the future is difficult for even the most experienced professionals.
 Adding a full-time hire to your team is a good idea when you know you’ll have a long-term demand for a certain expertise or production level.
-But if you’re not sure about the extended utility of a position, or just need some extra capacity to execute a big project or cyclical business needs, an interim contractor is often much more cost-effective.
+But if you’re not sure about the extended utility of a position, or just need some extra capacity to execute a big project or cyclical business needs, using a staffing firm for marketing to identify an interim contractor is often much more cost-effective.

 Question: Who manages the day-to-day work of the contractor?

 Answer: Someone in your organization will be responsible for overseeing day duties and assigning responsibilities.
 However, it is important to keep those assignments within the original scope of work and projects outlined in the contract.
 For example; if you bring in SEO staffing to work on a big project, you shouldn’t reassign them to unrelated work such as creative design or digital advertising.
 Additionally, you do not have many other managerial responsibilities such as performance reviews, disciplinary action, compensation discussion, etc. and should avoid acting on them.

 Question: Is it appropriate for me to have discussions about salary with my contractor?